 The Boards issued a proposal that moves all lease agreements - other than leases less than 12 months - onto the balance sheet.
 All leases will be considered “right-to-use” assets and a lease liability to make future payments.
 The new mandate gives potential investors a more accurate view of the company’s assets and liabilities (lease payments and obligations).

 Leasing is an important source of finance to business.
-Therefore, it's important lease accounting provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”
+Therefore, it's important FASB accounting for leases provides users of financial statements with a complete and understandable picture of an entity’s leasing activities.”

 -FASB Discussion Paper